Chase Garbers: Las Vegas Raiders

 Garbers signed with the Las Vegas Raiders as an undrafted free agent on May 12, 2022.
 He was waived on August 30, 2022, and signed to the practice squad the next day.
 On December 31, 2022, with two regular season games remaining, Garbers was promoted to the active roster to backup quarterback to new starter Jarrett Stidham, after Derek Carr was benched for the remainder of the season.
 Garbers was released on July 25, 2023.
 He was re-signed by the Las Vegas Raiders a week later.
 He was again released by the Las Vegas Raiders on August 27, 2023.

 San Antonio Brahmas

 On January 19, 2024, Garbers signed with the San Antonio Brahmas of the United Football League (UFL).
 He was named the starting quarterback on March 15, beating out former Orlando Guardians quarterback Quinten Dormady.
 On his UFL debut, Garbers led the Brahmas to a 27-12 victory over the D.C.
 Defenders, throwing for 158 yards completing 19 out of 25 attempts for two touchdowns and no interceptions, including one rushing touchdown.
 He was placed on injured reserve on April 15.
 Garbers was activated on May 20.

 On January 13, 2025, Garbers was released by the Brahmas.

 Personal

-Garbers' younger brother, Ethan, is a quarterback at the University of California, Los Angeles.
+Garbers' younger brother, Ethan, became a college quarterback for the UCLA Bruins.